hamzaijaz/pizzeria/README.md

 If you have seen this, it is good news!
 <img width="930" alt="image" src="https://user-images.githubusercontent.com/33806340/218599717-46171c89-c79c-4544-88f9-7aae8d05d3bc.png">

+The backend is a CQRS pattern, in which all events to fetch data from database are called "Queries", and events which add or update data in database are called "commands".
+When a request comes to the controller, a command or query is created.
+The request is also validated through validators.
+If it is valid, the command or query uses the repository methods to add, get, or modify data in the database and return to the controller.
 #### Front-end:
 Prerequisite software installation
 * NodeJS